renovatebot/renovate/docs/usage/configuration-options.md

 ## registryAliases

-The `registryAliases` object is used for configuring registry registryAliases.
+You can use the `registryAliases` object to set registry aliases.
-Currently it is needed/supported for the `helm-requirements`, `helmv3` and `helmfile` managers only.
+This feature only works with these managers:

+- `helm-requirements`
+- `helmv3`
+- `helmfile`

-The above managers include this default registryAlias:
+The managers listed above all have this default registryAlias:

 ```json
 {